popiol/crypto_game/README.md

 The training repeats with the current dataset for 24 hours, after which a new dataset is downloaded and new models are created.

-## Parallel processing and evolution

-Each agent runs in a separate process.
+## Evolution

-The models they train are stored on S3 and can be used as pre-trained models by other processes.
+The models are stored on S3 and can be used as pre-trained models by next generations.
 The pre-trained models can also be merged together by concatenating their last layers before the output layers.

 ```